jbasen/Crestron-Shelly/README.md

 V19 Fixed a bug in the Roller Shade module.
 There is a new, v2.1, Roller Shade Module that includes a poll input as the automatic polling I was trying to do was causing an issue.

+V23.1 - Minimizes header size of messages sent to Shelly TRV to minimize chance of having messages split into multiple packets which will trigger a firmware bug.

 V20 Added support for the Shelly Plus Wall Dimmer.
 Tested with the Shelly Plus i4 and Shelly Pro 3

 V21 Fixes an issue with Shelly devices that have an contact closure input.
 The input wasn't being